Therapy for Substance Use

 Relapse prevention and harm-reduction strategies

-Whether your goal is moderation, abstinence, or just clarity—I’ll support you with warmth, accountability, and care.
+You set the pace., Whether your goal is moderation, abstinence, or just clarity—I’ll support you with warmth, accountability, and care.

 Who I Work With